Ayashiihito/mern-expenses-app/README.md

 # Expenses Calculator
-### This is a quite basic full-stack application written with:
+### This is a full-stack application written with:
 #### Front-end:
   * React
   * Redux